Perlesvaus: History and authorship

 Perlesvaus was written either at the beginning of the 13th century or between 1230 and 1240, according to different scholars.
 It survives in three manuscripts, two fragments, and two 16th-century printings.
 It was adapted into Middle Welsh as part of Y Seint Greal, and one episode was rewritten in verse and included in the Romance of Fouke Fitz Warin.

 The story's supposedly original author, Josephus, seems to refer to the Jewish-Roman historian Titus Flavius Josephus.
 The actual author is not proven but Hank Harrison was the first, in 1992, to suggest the author was Bishop Henri de Blois, the brother of King Stephen and the Abbot of Glastonbury.
 The strangeness of the text and some personal comments led Roger Sherman Loomis to call the author "deranged"; similarly the editor of a French Arthurian anthology including extracts from the work notes an obsession with decapitation.
 Loomis also notes an antisemitic air absent from most Arthurian literature of the period, as there are several scenes in which the author symbolically contrasts the people of the "Old Law" with the followers of Christ, usually predicting violent damnation for the unsaved.

 The book's theme is that of the Church Militant Catholicism, highly influenced by the Crusades, and in fact one of the manuscripts was commissioned by Jean de Nesle, one of the leaders of the Fourth Crusade.
 Barbara Newman thus attributed the issues that concerned Loomis to the author's possible post-traumatic stress disorder, perhaps from battles in the Holy Land.

 Not all scholarship has judged the Perlesvaus so negatively.
-Dr Sebastian Evans, a nineteenth century translator of the text, wrote that: "In very truth, however, the story of the Holy Graal here told is ... the most coherent and poetic of all the many versions of the legend..."
-He argued that the anonymous author should be assigned 'a foremost rank among the masters of mediaeval prose romance.'
+Sebastian Evans, a 19th-century translator of the text, wrote that: "In very truth, however, the story of the Holy Graal here told is ... the most coherent and poetic of all the many versions of the legend."
+He argued that the anonymous author should be assigned "a foremost rank among the masters of mediaeval prose romance."